Second Mongol invasion of Poland

-The second Mongol invasion of Poland was carried out by General Boroldai (Burundai) of the Golden Horde in 1259–1260.
+The Second Mongol invasion of Poland was carried out by General Boroldai (Burundai) of the Golden Horde in 1259–1260.
 During this invasion the cities of Sandomierz, Kraków, Lublin, Zawichost, and Bytom were sacked by the Mongols for the second time.

 History

 The invasion began in late 1259, after a powerful Mongol army had been sent to the Kingdom of Galicia–Volhynia in order to punish King Daniel of Galicia for his independent actions.
 King Daniel had to comply to Mongol demands, and in 1258, his forces joined the Mongols in the raid on the Grand Duchy of Lithuania.
 To weaken Daniel's position, the Golden Horde decided to attack his allies, Hungarian King Béla IV, and Duke of Kraków, Bolesław V the Chaste.
+Galician–Volhynian forces had to take part in the invasion on the side of Mongol army.
+These forces were led by Galician–Volhynian prince Vasylko Romanovych.

 The purpose of the invasion was to loot the divided Kingdom of Poland (see Testament of Bolesław III Krzywousty), and to weaken Duke of Kraków Bolesław V the Chaste, whose province, Lesser Poland, began a process of fast development.
 According to the Mongol plan, the invaders were to enter Lesser Poland east of Lublin, and head towards Zawichost.
 After crossing the Vistula, the Mongol army was to break into two columns, operating north and south of the Holy Cross Mountains.
 The columns were to unite near Chęciny, and then head southwards, to Kraków.
 Altogether, Mongol forces under Boroldai were 30,000 strong, with Ruthenian units of King Daniel of Galicia, his brother Vasilko Romanovich, Kipchaks and probably Lithuanians or Yotvingians.

 The events that took place in the Kingdom of Galicia–Volhynia echoed in Lesser Poland, and in late 1258, preparations for the defence of Kraków began.
 The work was quickly abandoned, and Piast dynasty dukes returned to their internal quarrels.
 In October 1259, right before the invasion, Duke of Greater Poland Bolesław the Pious allied himself with Duke Bolesław V the Chaste and Duke of Mazovia Siemowit I, in order to attack Duke of Kujawy, Casimir I of Kuyavia.
 A few weeks later, Lesser Poland was invaded by the Mongol hordes.